|KANT IN THE CLASSROOM Materials to aid the study of Kant’s lectures|

 (1) When Wlömer left for Berlin, Kant was able to live for free with Chrisoph Bernhard Kallenberg [as mentioned above, in Heilsberg’s account]; but Kallenberg did not matriculate until 2 May 1746.

-(2) Arnold had already pointed out that Kant’s dedication to Bohlius in his Living Forces [writings] is dated “Königsberg, den 22.
+(2) Arnoldt had already pointed out that Kant’s dedication to Bohlius in his Living Forces [writings] is dated “Königsberg, den 22.
 April, 1747”.

 (3) Johann Christoph Berens, from Riga, first made Kant’s acquaintance in Königsberg, but Berens did not matriculate at the university until 10 Aug 1748.

 So Kant would seem to have still been in Königsberg until at least the second week of August 1748.

-It is worth noting here also that Kant left the university without taking a degree.
-Most students left without ever receiving a degree because their ambitions lie somewhere outside the university; degrees were for those wishing to teach in the university; those with ambitions lying elsewhere did not need one.
-Viewed from the perspective of Kant’s long career as a philosophy professor, we are struck that he also left as one not intending to return.
-While still in Königsberg, and perhaps while still attending classes, Kant wrote and began publishing his first essay for the public eye: Thoughts on the True Estimation of Living Forces [writings].
+It is worth noting here also that Kant left the university without taking a degree, which is how most students left.
+Degrees were for those wishing to teach in the university; those with ambitions lying elsewhere did not need one.
+Viewed from the perspective of Kant’s long career as a philosophy professor, we are struck that he left as one not intending to return.
+While still in Königsberg, and perhaps while still attending classes, Kant wrote and began publishing his first essay for a public audience: Thoughts on the True Estimation of Living Forces [writings].
 Kant chose to write this in German, although he could easily have written it in Latin, and he needed just such a Latin treatise to receive his Magister degree (a necessary condition for eventually finding a teaching position in philosophy at a university).